 - Counts as EPI elective except for MS CR, which requires it.

-- Registration requires completion of EPI 512-3 or permission of instructor.
+- Registration requires completion of EPI 512-3 or permission of instructor for post-MD's.
 Email

 - MS Clinical Research students who must complete courses by next June must take EPI 542 this summer.

 - Prospective participants must apply by May 1, 2013 at the Principles of STD/HIV Research website.

 - Counts as SPH elective for MS General Track and PhD; counts toward total credits for MPH and MS CR.